Auto-Instrumentation

 How It Works

-When you call tracium.trace() or tracium.init(), Tracium automatically:
+When you call tracium.trace(), Tracium automatically:

 - Detects which LLM libraries are installed